Informal learning: In American Indigenous communities

 Child work, alongside and combined with play, occupies an important place in American Indigenous children's time and development.
 The interaction of a Navajo girl assisting her mother weaving and who eventually becomes a master weaver herself illustrates how the child's presence and the availability of these activities allow the child to learn through observation.
 Children start at the periphery, observing and imitating those around them, before moving into the center of activities under supervision and guidance.
 An example of two-year-old Indigenous Mexican girl participating in digging-the-holes project with her mother highlights children's own initiation to help, after watching, and enthusiasm to share the task with family and community.
 Work is part of a child's development from an early age, starting with simple tasks that merge with play and develop to various kinds of useful work.
 The circumstances of everyday routine create opportunities for the culturally meaningful activities and sensitive interactions on which a child's development depends.
 Children of the Chillihuani observe their environment as a place of respect, and learn from observation.
 Many of them become herders by informal learning in observation.

 Children in Nicaragua will often learn to work the land or learn to become street vendors by watching other individuals in their community perform it.
-These activities provide opportunities for children to learn and develop through forms of social learning which are made up of everyday experiences rather than a deliberate curriculum, and contain ordinary setting in which children's social interaction and behavior occur.
+These activities provide opportunities for children to learn and develop through forms of social learning which are made up of everyday experiences rather than a deliberate curriculum, and contain ordinary settings in which children's social interaction and behavior occur.
 Informal learning for children in American Indigenous communities can take place at work where children are expected to contribute.